-The Wilmington Memorial Library supports its mission of enriching life in the community by developing and presenting programs that provide additional opportunities for information, learning, and entertainment.
+The Wilmington Memorial Library supports its mission of enriching life in the community by developing and presenting programs that provide additional opportunities for lifelong learning, cultural enrichment, literacy support and community connection.

-Ultimate responsibility for programming rests with the Library Director, who in turn, delegates program management responsibility to the Assistant Library Director, the Adult Services Librarian, the Children’s Services Librarian, the Teen Services Librarian and other designated staff.
+Ultimate responsibility for programming rests with the Library Director, who in turn, delegates program management responsibility to the Assistant Library Director, the Adult Services Librarian, the Youth Services Librarian, and other designated staff.

 In developing and delivering programs, the library staff utilizes staff expertise, collections, equipment, and facilities.
 The following criteria are used in making decisions about program topics, speakers, and accompanying resources.